Turkish community of London: Demographics

 Almost 90% of Turks in the United Kingdom live in London.
-The Turkish community is visible in certain areas of North and North-East London such as Barnet, Enfield, Edmonton, Wood Green, Palmers Green, Islington, Stoke Newington, Haringey, Hackney, and Tottenham.
-In South London, they live in Elephant and Castle, Lewisham, Southwark, Peckham and Abbeywood.
+The Turkish community is visible in certain areas of North and East London such as Tottenham, Haggerston, Edmonton, Wood Green, Hoxton and Palmers Green.
+In South London, they live in Elephant and Castle, Lewisham, Southwark, Peckham and Abbey Wood.
 Smaller settlements include the city of Westminster and Kensington and Chelsea.
 The spatially concentrated community is due to the Turkish community preferring to live with Turkish neighbours which has now created notable Turkish enclaves in particular areas of London.